ghostbustermx/wordpress_pluggin/README.md

 == INFO section ==
 About to request  HTTP cache, the "function get_api_info()" store in database for up to 12 hours Then, you just need to call get_api_info() anywhere in your code to retrieve the data you need.
 If you call the function multiple times in the same request/script, it will still only yell out to the database once.
 If you call the function in multiple requests within a 12 hour period, it will only send the API request once.
-Talk about efficiency!.Of course I'd also recommend having a class implementation for this, so you can use instance variables rather than globals to store data;
+Talk about efficiency!.Of course I'd also recommend having a class implementation for this, so you can use instance variables rather than globals to store data; For the details request
+I use fetch to default cache.

 To Git version my code is: https://github.com/ghostbustermx/wordpress_pluggin; Packagist is: https://packagist.org/packages/german/gman-end-point .
 It is a simple plugin and has not dependences third party.